Baintastic/TortoiseAndHareRaceKata/README.md

-# Tortoise And Hare Race Kata
+# Tortoise And Hare Race

-## A JS implementation of the TortoiseAndHareRace Kata kata from codewars
+## A JS implementation of the TortoiseAndHareRace kata from codewars

 https://www.codewars.com/kata/t-dot-t-t-dot-52-the-race-between-hare-and-tortoise